solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

    1. rewards distribution phase - during which the calculated epoch rewards for the active stake accounts are distributed.

-To help track and verify the reward distribution in the next phase, two new kinds of SysVar accounts are proposed : (a) `EpochRewardHistory` SysVar account and (b) `EpochRewardReserve` SysVar accounts.
-These SysVar accounts are updated at the boundary blocks (i.e. first and last blocks) in the reward calculation phase.
-More details of these two kinds of SysVar accounts are described in the following sections.
+To help maintain the total capital balance and track/verify the reward distribution during rewarding phases, a new SysVar account, `EpochReward`, is proposed.

 ### Rewards Calculation